dirkpetersen/froster/README.md

 ### Index

-Index command crawls your file system looking for hotspots (i.e., folders with files larger than 1GB).
+The index command crawls your file system, looking for hotspots (i.e., folders with files larger than 1GB).
-It uses a third-party tool called [filesystem-reporting-tools](https://github.com/fizwit/filesystem-reporting-tools) that use parallel threads to efficiently crawl large filesystems.
+It uses a third-party tool called [filesystem-reporting-tools](https://github.com/fizwit/filesystem-reporting-tools), which uses parallel threads to crawl large filesystems efficiently.

-This command is not strictly necessary for archiving but it helps you to spot large folders that are potentially worth archiving.
+This command is not strictly necessary for archiving, but it helps you to spot large folders that are potentially worth archiving.
 You can provide one or more folders separated by space:

 ```
 froster index [folders...]